-O-Desmethyltramadol (O-DSMT) is an opioid which has primarily been used indirectly due to it being a primary metabolite of the analgesic tramadol.
-Since the 2010s it has occasionally been used on its own as it has been sold through the grey market/research chemical drug market.
+O-Desmethyltramadol (O-DSMT) is an opioid that has primarily been used indirectly due to it being a primary metabolite of the analgesic tramadol.
+Since the 2010s it has occasionally been used on its own as it has been sold through the grey market/research chemical market.

-It has a longer duration than tramadol and more typical opioid-like effects, although it still impacts monoaminergic systems to an extent that seems to influence the effect profile.
+It has a longer duration than tramadol and more typical opioid-like effects, although it still impacts monoaminergic systems to an extent that might somewhat influence the effect profile.

 O-Desmethyltramadol = O-DSMT; Desmetramadol; O-Demethyltramadol

 Molecular formula: C15H23NO2

 - Common: 30 – 50 mg